ruricolist/overlord/README.md

 unsurprisingly, to statically determine the module’s exports.

 ## Imports and exports

-Overlord is very liberal about what can be a module.
-In Overlord, any value can be a module – a string, a function, a hash table, anything – and any module can provide exports as long as it specializes certain generic functions, like `module-ref`.

-(Most of the time, however, what you want is [`simple-module`](#simple-modules).)

 What Overlord imports and exports are not values, but bindings.
 Bindings are indirect (and immutable): they refer to the module, rather than to